 The WordPress Accessibility Team uncovers accessibility issues and devises solutions to help users with disabilities.
 Members are volunteers with a wide range of skills and abilities, united by a desire by see WordPress become accessible to as many people as possible.

-If you want to help or you want to raise an accessibility issue there are multiple ways of communicating with us:
+If you want to help or you want to raise an accessibility issue there are multiple ways of communicating:

 - The blog of the WordPress Accessibility Team is Make WordPress Accessible.

-- If you are interested in joining the team see our Get Involved page.
+- If you are interested in joining the team see the Get Involved page.

 - The Twitter handle is @WPAccessibility.

 - Meeting, every Monday in Slack, #accessibility, 18:00 UTC.

 The Theme Accessibility Audit provides an optional theme review for themes submitted to the wordpress.org Theme Repository.
 There is a tag, accessibility-ready, associated with themes that make it through the theme check process plus the optional accessibility check process.